freshev/micropython/ports/gprs_a9/README.md

 * Initial PIN state patches (disabled in ./libcsdk-patches/patch-lod.py)

 ## Bugs known ##
-* SMS in unicode is not fully supported
+* SMS with UCS2 encoding is not fully supported (TODO: add support for UCS2 encoding using `iconv` library)